metagunner/habheat/README.md

 ```

 ### Built-in Color Schemes
 These are all the available color schemes.
 The default one is *green*.
-You can change the color from configuration.
+You can change the color scheme in the configuration.
 ```yaml
 gui:
     theme: